strapi/documentation/docusaurus/docs/dev-docs/configurations/sso.md

 :::

 :::note
-By default, Strapi security policy does not allow loading images from external URLs, so provider logos will not show up on the [login screen](/user-docs/intro#accessing-the-admin-panel) of the admin panel unless [a security exception is added](/dev-docs/configurations/middlewares#security).
+By default, Strapi security policy does not allow loading images from external URLs, so provider logos will not show up on the [login screen](/user-docs/intro#accessing-the-admin-panel) of the admin panel unless [a security exception is added](/dev-docs/configurations/middlewares#security) or you use a file uploaded directly on your Strapi application.
 :::

 <details>